tp1de/ioBroker.ems-esp/README.md

 ### 3.4.0 (2024-04-22)
 * changes for ems-esp firmware 3.7.0
 * introduce warnings in log for using ems-esp dev firmware

-### 3.3.0 (2024-04-20)
-* introduce a new check for ems-esp gateway formatting settings for boolean and enum values
-* stop ems-esp polling if wrong settings are detected !

 ## License
 MIT License